Preparing For Spaying Or Neutering

 Understanding the pre-surgical instructions

 Before your pet's surgery, there are some important pre-surgical instructions that you need to be aware of.
 One of these instructions may involve fasting your pet for a certain period of time prior to the procedure.
 This is to ensure that their stomach is empty during the surgery, reducing the risk of complications.
 Your veterinarian will provide specific on how long to fast your pet before the procedure.
 Additionally, your vet may advise you to administer medication to your pet in the days leading up to the surgery.
 This could include pain medication or antibiotics to ensure a smooth and comfortable recovery.
-Lastly, bathing and grooming your pet before the surgery can help to maintain a clean and sanitary environment during and after the procedure.
+Lastly, and grooming your pet before the surgery can help to maintain a clean and sanitary environment during and after the procedure.

 Preparing the home environment